-WYNBERG IMPROVEMENT DISTRICT NPC was incorporated in South Africa and provides top up services to the City of Cape Town and operates only in Wynberg, Cape Town.
+WYNBERG IMPROVEMENT DISTRICT NPC was incorporated in South Africa and provides supplementary public safety, maintenance services, environmental development, social development and communications in the Wynberg area, Cape Town.

 There have been no material changes to the nature of the company's business from the prior year.